Roller23/ckript-online/README.md

 ## How to embed

 The online version of Ckript listens for `message` events.
-It can be embedded in an iframe and controlled by `Window.postMessage`.
+It can be embedded in an iframe and controlled with `Window.postMessage`.

 Example usage: